ESMS-Group-Public/FoKL-GPy/README.md

 ```
 betas, mtx, evs = model.fit(inputs, data)
 ```
-Or, define the keyword 'train' as the percentage of 'data' to use for training.
+Optionally, include the keyword 'train' as the percentage of 'data' to use for training (e.g., 80%).
 ```
 betas, mtx, evs = model.fit(inputs, data, train=0.8)
 ```